 Isn't the world underpopulated, and aren't fertility rates too low?

-Claims about overpopulation and underpopulation depend on a normative baseline, or a point of comparison for whether something is over or under what it should be.
-In the 20th century world fertility rates were cut in half in order to avoid environmental and other catastrophes.
-As the inevitable demographic shift occurs as a result of that change, many growth economists and businesses that rely on an ever growing supply of cheap labor, taxpayers, and consumers began a propaganda campaign about the dangers of “underpopulation” and low fertility rates.
+many growth economists and businesses that rely on an ever growing supply of cheap labor, taxpayers, and consumers began a propaganda campaign about the dangers of “underpopulation” and low fertility rates.
 Using their normative baselines of growth, or even replacement fertility, ignores human rights and the widely shared values the Fair Start model is based upon, and puts valuing profit over valuing child welfare, nature, democracy, and fairness.
 Growth economics calls for creating high quantities of relatively servile and imitative people in order to produce wealth for elites, rather than the connected communities of free and equal people that democracies require, and reduces human development to gross domestic product rather than maximizing the actual development of persons from birth into adulthood.
 Read more here.
 Regardless, human rights and democracy precede and override growth economics.
 The Fair Start model reverses our current family planning models’ subservience to economic concerns.

 Does the Fair Start model interfere with freedom and human rights?